utkarsh2305/health-home-ai-guide/README.md

 The smaller models do an okay job at summarizing transcripts, but output is better with larger models (I like Llama 3.1 70B; Q4 is fine).
 ALWAYS verify the output.
 Even with large models you will encounter inconsistencies.

 Finally, expose this to the open internet at your own risk.
-There is no user authentication or backend encryption; your should definitely run this behind some kind of reverse proxy and auth solution.
+There is no user authentication or backend encryption; you should definitely run this behind some kind of reverse proxy and auth solution.
 You've been warned!

 ## License